Winter is a colour

 A wall of bushes, possibly willow, are tinted white too.

-The tiny details are not flowers at all, but fragments of frost that have frozen Glen Trool, a glen surrounded by names: rounded peaks called Lamachan Hill and Curleylee, a ridge called The Rig of the Jarkness and a tiny dot of a high level pool called The White Lochan of Drigmorn.
+The tiny details are not flowers at all, but fragments of frost that have frozen Glen Trool, a remote valley surrounded by names: rounded peaks called Lamachan Hill and Curleylee, a ridge called The Rig of the Jarkness and a tiny dot of a high level pool called The White Lochan of Drigmorn.
 A mountain called The Merrick dominates all.

-Further down the cold valley, there’s an old packhorse bridge.
+Further down the cold glen, there’s an old packhorse bridge.
 It goes nowhere.
 It comes from nowhere.
 No one knows when it was built to span The Minnoch.
 It’s lasted for centuries of winters.

 It’s a bridge of questions and untold stories.
 It stands arched, grey and unmoved.
 We can only see it as we squint into the low lying winter sun.
 The fading light dims.